symeRobinson/GTAIVtoGTAV/README.md

 1. Make sure FiveM is installed at C:\Users\USERNAME\AppData\Local\FiveM\FiveM.app
 2. Download the files
 3. Place in an empty folder
-4. Drag GTA IV files (Supported and Un-Supported) to the /files folder
+4. Drag GTA IV files (Supported and Un-Supported) to the /files folder (Supports .wdr, .wtd, .wbn )
 5. Run converter.bat

 This should automatically remove all GTA IV files leftover, however in the case that it doesn't, run the delete.bat file